 5 Steps To Perfecting Your Business Credit

 The Paydex score or business credit is a system that Dun and Bradstreet instituted as a measure of creditworthiness for businesses.
-It is very similar to the FICO credit scoring system that is used to track consumer credit.
+It is very similar to the FICO credit scoring system.
 Whether your small business is new and has not yet established credit, or if your business credit has suffered, it will be necessary to build a good Paydex score.
 You can accomplish this in a few different ways.

 Build Business Credibility